Sauvignon Blanc: white magic

 Read more of the original stories celebrated in our 30th-anniversary issue.

-Best of Show 2017 For the 2017 Okanagan Life Best of BC Wine Awards, we brought together a panel of select independent, experienced wine judges from the trade, restaurant and education sectors who selected the award winners.
-These are our Best of Show wines.
-Best Red...
+Let’s celebrate the 2017 Okanagan Life Best of BC Wine Awards, our third annual.
+We brought together a panel of select independent, experienced wine judges from the trade, restaurant and education sectors who selected these...